 To help parents understand sequential processing, the first step is to find out how well you and your children who are three or older do in fact process information.
 Fortunately you can do this quickly, easily, anonymously and for free, and at the same time participate in a very important research study.

 To test your sequential processing go to www.nacdtheproject.com, then click the prompt for the free memory check.
+[This test is no longer available at this time, but you can visit mysimplysmarter.com and take the test with your Free Trial.]
 Find out how well you and your kids are processing, and in the next article we will teach you more about what sequential processing is and how improving it can help you and your children realize your innate potentials.